abwilf/posture/README.md

 ![alt text](https://github.com/abwilf/posture/blob/main/calibration.png)

 ## Approach
-We all know roughly what good posture looks like, but can be difficult to keep that in mind when we're working. **posture** uses an external webcam and an [open source computer vision library](https://google.github.io/mediapipe/) to track the angles between joints in the human body and notify the user when those angles stray too far from what they should be.
+We all know roughly what good posture looks like, but it can be difficult to keep that in mind when we're working. **posture** uses an external webcam and an [open source computer vision library](https://google.github.io/mediapipe/) to track the angles between joints in the human body and notify the user when those angles stray too far from what they should be.

 ## Requirements
 - `python 3.7+`